Carl Hau: Murder

-The Trial
+Trial

 Hau was imprisoned at Karlsruhe.
 His wife and daughter returned to Germany and Lena visited him in prison.
 She discovered he had spent all her inheritance and she eventually concluded that he had indeed killed her mother.
-She took a train to Zurich in Switzerland and drowned herself in Pfaffikersee Lake, leaving a note asking that her daughter change her name to avoid the shame brought on the family.
+She took a train to Zürich in Switzerland and drowned herself in Pfaffikersee Lake, leaving a note asking that her daughter change her name to avoid the shame brought on the family.
 American papers accused the German officials of torturing Hau to extract a confession in the time before the trial.

 The trial took place in Karlsruhe Regional Court in July 1907.
 Carl pled not guilty and all evidence was circumstantial.
 Carl's father employed Eduard Dietz to defend his son.
 Prosecution was led by Mr Bleicher and the trial was presided over by Judge Eller.
 The only thing he admitted was sending the telegram to Mrs Molitor asking her to come to Paris and sending the telegram to himself in London telling him of a business issue requiring his attendance in Germany.
 Both of these he excused on other motivations.
 One press theory was that Olga had shot her own mother to be with Carl.
 The offending editor, Albert Herzog, received a prison sentence of one year for this libel.
 When the guilty verdict was announced on 22 July it sparked a street riot of 20,000 people outside the courtroom (possibly contrived by Carl and/or Lina) which had to be quelled by military force.
 The initial group of at least 70 soldiers could not cope and were joined by two companies of grenadiers under command of Captain Ferdinand von Notz.
 The riot was not subdued until the following morning.

-Carl was found guilty on 1907 but was wealthy enough (via Lena) to afford a series of lengthy appeals and in December his death sentence was commuted to life imprisonment.
+Carl was found guilty in 1907 but was wealthy enough (via Lena) to afford a series of lengthy appeals and in December his death sentence was commuted to life imprisonment.
 The first 12 years were spent in solitary confinement.
 He was released in September 1924 having served 17 years.
-However, he was then foolish enough to publish two books concerning the murder and imprisonment breaching the terms of his release (he was released on probation) and undermining the original argument which let him escape the death penalty.
+However, he then published two books concerning the murder and imprisonment breaching the terms of his release (he was released on probation) and undermining the original argument which let him escape execution.
 One was called Das Todesurteil (the Death Sentence) the other was Lifelong, both published in 1925.
 A warrant was issued on 27 November 1925 for his re-arrest and he had to go on the run.
 Given his training as a lawyer he should have realised the potential gravity of his confessional books.

 On 5 February 1926 he committed suicide by shooting himself in the head while in an abandoned house in Tivoli near Rome in Italy.